Movements

 The most influential figures in Orphism include it’s co-founders and pioneers Robert Delaunay, Sonia Delaunay, and František Kupka.

-Robert and Sonia Delaunay’s partnership in love and art allowed them to delve into Orphism together, experimenting with daring colours, patterns, and forms.
+Robert and Sonia Delaunay’s partnership in love and art allowed them to explore Orphism together, experimenting with daring colours, patterns, and forms.
 Robert’s “Simultaneous Windows” series and Sonia’s “Rhythm Colour” paintings encapsulated the essence of Orphism, with their vivid colours and dynamic compositions dancing in a visual symphony.

 By contrast, Czech artist František Kupka adopted a more philosophical approach to Orphism.
 Drawing inspiration from spiritualism and theosophy, Kupka aimed to depict the intangible forces that shape the universe through his art.
 His piece, “Amorpha: Fugue in Two Colours,” is frequently cited as the first purely abstract painting in Western art history, signifying a critical turning point in the development of modern art.